+There is a long and gradual slope from Takaosan Station up to the Onnazaka (gentler) path, but it is paved and easily navigable Trail splits into a steep path (staircase) and a gentler path at Joshinmon Gate.

+Takaosan Sta

+Biwataki Falls

+Takaosan Cable Car

-Takaosan Yakuo-in Temple Mt.
-Takao Shopping Street The main approach from Kiyotaki Station toward Takaosanguchi Station is lined with quaint shops selling treats like soba noodles, a local specialty, and senbei (rice crackers).
+Mt.
+Takao Shopping Street

+The main approach from Kiyotaki Station toward Takaosanguchi Station is lined with quaint shops selling treats like soba noodles, a local specialty, and senbei (rice crackers).

+Takao Visitor Center

+Ġ

 The sidewalk is wide and some of the eateries are wheelchair-accessible Products are displayed at store entrances, making it easy for wheelchair users to shop.

+The summit has gradual slopes/ flat areas and fully equipped with restrooms for wheelchair users.

+Mt.
+Takao